greyshine/SimpleRestServer/readme.md

 # Restservices-Server

 A simple rest server providing the basics of http rest methods.
-Inspired by theaw articles:
+Inspired by these articles:

 * <http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api>
 * <http://blog.mwaysolutions.com/2014/06/05/10-best-practices-for-better-restful-api>

+The whole thing is still under construction...
+I just wanted to get it out of the door.
+Tests are running.

 ## Contents
 <!-- process:toc(2) -->
 * [Quickstart](#Quickstart)
-* Implementation inspired and followed by
 * [Technologies used](#Technologies used)
 * ...